What age do you consider to be a senior?

 Meacham Family Foundation

 Phoenixville Federal Bank and Trust

 The planning necessary to make crucial decisions was supported in part by a grant from The William Penn Foundation and the “Bringin’ Back the Bacons for Conservation and Culture” event in the fall of 2011.
 The North Group helped us with a fundraising feasibility study and from there our Bank on the Arts capital campaign was launched!

 So after all these years, why are we still looking at peeling paint and plaster?

 The renovation process at the Colonial Theatre has been phased in to allow for a relatively young organization to grow its patron base and ultimately its donor base.
 Our decisions about what to do first have been strategic, and are based on the experiences of organizations that have renovated hundreds of historic theatres across the country.

 What the other organizations learned (sometimes from making incorrect decisions) was that it is harder to fundraise for components of the project that patrons can’t see or are not directly affected by.
-They also learned that if you proceed to the auditorium and lobby restorations before addressing the less “sexy” parts of the renovation, people will think the work is complete and their contributions are no longer necessary.
-ACT struck a balance to this theory by tending to renovation issues such as the roof, office space and utility upgrades on the one hand, but also recognizing that a renovated façade adds curb appeal and grows audiences and comfortable seats and adequate restrooms keeps patrons coming back.
+They also learned that if you proceed to the auditorium and lobby restorations before addressing the less visible and exciting parts of the renovation, people will think the work is complete and their contributions are no longer necessary.
+ACT struck a balance between the visible and less visible by tending to renovation issues such as the roof, office space and utility upgrades on the one hand, but also recognizing that a renovated facade adds curb appeal and grows audiences and comfortable seats and adequate restrooms keeps patrons coming back.